 Legislative measures on, e.g., waste prevention and minimization, inventory development and emergency response.

-Legislation should include a time limit for disposal of POP-BDEs including in products and articles, that have no clear phase-out dates so as to prevent the creation of stockpiles of such substances, products and articles.
+Legislation should include a time limit for disposal of POP-BDE wastes so as to prevent the creation of stockpiles that have no clear phase-out dates.

 For further information, see section IV.B of the general technical guidelines.